Dramaworld: Production

-Filming of the series, slated for 10 episodes running 20 minutes each, began on October 4, 2015 and ended on November 3rd, 2015 in Seoul and Los Angeles.
-Josh Billig and Chris Martin co-write the series, with Martin directing the series’ first season.
+Filming of the first season, slated for 10 episodes running 20 minutes each, began on October 4, 2015, and ended on November 3, 2015, in Seoul and Los Angeles.
+Josh Billig and Chris Martin co-write the series, with Martin directing the series' first season.
 Dramaworld is co-produced by China's Jetavana Entertainment and Third Culture Content.
 The project is spearheaded and financed by an online video streaming site, Viki.